You may have heard that entering into a dental partnership is like entering into a marriage….

 So what are the benefits for having a dentist partnership?

-3. Partners can help keep each other motivated to grow the business and generate new ideas;
+- They motivate each other to grow the business and generate new ideas.

 How to Choose a Name for A California Dental Partnership

-Unlike naming a regular business or Professional Corporation, the Secretary of State in California does not place any restrictions on naming a general partnership.
+Unlike naming a regular business or Professional Corporation, California’s Secretary of State places no restrictions on naming a general partnership.

-Put simply, any name that does not include the last name of each partner, or implies that there are additional owners, is a fictitious business name.
-[Bus. & Prof. Code § 17900(a)(2)]
+Any name that excludes the last name of each partner or implies additional owners is considered fictitious [Bus. & Prof. Code § 17900(a)(2)]

 Does California require dentists to have a Dental Partnership Agreement?